 - Develop a marketing plan.
 Taking your data and translating it into action requires planning.
 Sitting down and laying out your goals, how you think you might best reach your audience, and how you will know if it’s working or not is essential.
 Fear not!
-Click through these resources to assist with getting started: 5 Tips for Writing a Basic (and Un-Daunting) Marketing Plan, Your marketing plan (a clear, simple template to print out)
+Check out Your marketing plan, a clear, simple template you can print.

 - Promote your services.
-Pretty obvious, I know.
 You’ll need to think about this step as you create your marketing plan.
 What systems are you using currently – print ads, mailings, a website, email, social media?